2025 Fall Girls - August 21-November 1

 Include specifics such as home team, match start times and that you will arrive 30 minutes ahead of the first match time.

-If you have an early B match prior to your JV/Varsity with your partner, let your partner know this ESPECIALLY if your partner is checking in with the school.
+If you have an early B match prior to your JV/Varsity with your partner, let your partner know this, ESPECIALLY if your partner is checking in with the school.
 Check in for ALL matches worked by both of you with the AD for that date.

 If for any reason you may be running late, exchange cell phone #s and assist one another by starting warmups/coin toss if needed.

-The R1 will check in with school 3 days ahead of the match
+The R1 will check in with school 3 days ahead of the match for both themselves AND the R2

 Schools will let MVOA know if no check-in is received 2 days ahead of the match